Imane Ayissi: Career

+The designer’s work often intersects with film and social causes.
+In 2007, he designed costumes and jewelry for Jean-Pierre Bekolo’s video Africaine dans l'espace, featured at the Musée du Quai Branly.
+He also supported the Krys Foundation’s "100,000 Glasses" campaign to benefit those in need in Africa and Brazil.

 He is a guest member of the Chambre Syndicale de la Haute Couture.

 He is the first black African designer to have his designs shown on the Paris haute couture catwalk.
 Only two other African designers have shown at the Paris show: Alphadi (Nigeria) in 2004 and Noureddine Amir (Morocco) in 2018.

+In January 2020, fashion critics such as Emmanuelle Courrèges, note that he transcends Western-style fashion, introducing a distinct perspective reminiscent of the impact made by Japanese designers in previous decades.